Input device configuration files (

 # This is an example of an input device configuration file. # It might be used to describe the characteristics of a built-in touch screen. # This is an internal device, not an external peripheral attached to the USB # or Bluetooth bus. device.internal = 1 # The device should behave as a touch screen, which uses the same orientation # as the built-in display. touch.deviceType = touchScreen touch.orientationAware = 1 # Additional calibration properties... # etc...

-The following properties are common to all input device classes.
+The following property is common to all input device classes.

 Refer to the documentation of each input device class for information about the special properties used by each class.